LarsEKrueger/bite/readme.md

 You are welcome to try it out.
 This section will give you an overview on how to download and build BiTE.

+See the next section for the features currently being implemented.

 ## Prerequisites

 * Linux (tested on an 64 bit Intel CPU)